Call : 1-877-977-3779

 You’re not.
 Your job now is to select the main points you want to emphasize in your book.
 This can be one of the most difficult, time-consuming parts of planning your book.
 You may find some things so interesting that you feel you must include them, even if they’re not directly related to the main point of your book.

 Don’t give in to the temptation to include everything.
 Some writers say their research uncovers enough information to write more than one book.
 If that’s the case, count yourself lucky, but leave all the extraneous stuff for your second book.
 Right now, you must sift through the studies, notes, and interviews to find only the true golden nuggets.

 A nonfiction book must grab the readers from the first page.
 When you write a fiction book, readers are intrigued by the plot.
 They want to know what happens next.
 With nonfiction writing, you must immediately persuade readers that you’re an authoritative source of information.

 One of the best nonfiction writing tips is to open with an introduction that explains:

 You’ve followed our nonfiction writing tips.
 You have an outline, a format, a strong introduction, and a pile of research notes.
 The next step is to start writing.

 How long will it take to write your first draft?
 If you’re a new writer, give yourself from three to six months to write the full first draft.

 A self-help or how-to book is usually faster and easier to write, and it may take you only a few weeks.
 If you’re writing a history, biography, or book about complex issues, it may take up to a year to finish your first draft.

-Once you’ve completed your nonfiction book, get it professionally printed and bound.
+Once you’ve completed your nonfiction writing, get your book professionally printed and bound.
 At Publishing Xpress, we can help you with printing of your nonfiction book.
 We specialize in working with first-time writers, so contact us today for an estimate.